 There’s been a lot of recent conversation regarding the potential health risks of phthalates.
 But if there are potential dangers, why are they in so many everyday products?

-What Are Phthalates Found in?
+What Are Phthalates Used for?

 - Children’s toys

-- Food containers and wraps
+- Food packaging and wraps

 - Household cleaners

 - Vinyl flooring and wall coverings

 How Does Phthalate Exposure Occur?

 - The most common way is by consuming food and beverages stored in containers that use phthalates.

 - We can also breathe in air that contains phthalates particles and vapors released from household furnishings, sprays, and cleaners.

 - Skin absorption can occur via phthalates in shampoo, soaps, lotions, and other personal care products.